erenard/presentation/jstoolchain/slides.md

 - webpack automaticaly re-built in *watch mode*.
 ]

-But it wasn't free: REWORD THIS
+--
+Price tag:

 .bad[
-- With the XAML build system, we had to tweak our csproj to include produced artefacts in the build output, vnext integrate webpack,
+- With the XAML build system, we had to tweak our csproj to include produced artefacts in the build output,
 - integrate webpack in an existing project needed some extra configuration.
 ]

 ---
-layout: false

 # Conclusion